iamallyniam/grunt-simple-text/README.md

 Key in json has multiple text sources for the same text identifiers.
 This can come in handy if using different text for different release platforms.

+#### options.defaultKey
+Type: `String`
+Default value: `''`

+To save creating multiple keys where the value is the same for multiple environments, specify a default key and the `key` value will override where necessary.

 #### options.openBracket
 Type: `String`
 Default value: `'{'`